 1. Log into the Plesk admin panel and select Tools & Settings from the options on the left.

 2. Select Updates and Upgrades from the Plesk column.

 3. Select Add/Remove Components

 4. Use the + next to Web hosting to expand the column, then do the same for PHP interpreter versions.
-Change PHP 7.0 to install and click continue.
+Change your desired version to install and click continue.

 The Plesk installer will run.
 Once complete, you will be able to use your chosen PHP version.